Gary Chaw

 Gary Chaw (曹格 (Cou4 Gaak3); born 9 July 1979 in Kota Belud, Sabah, Malaysia), also known as Gary Cao or Cao Ge or by his alter ego Cao Xiaoge, is a Malaysian Chinese singer-songwriter based in Taiwan, who has had achieved success in Taiwan, Mainland China, Malaysia, Hong Kong, and Singapore.
 He is renowned for his stage presence, wide vocal range, and rich voice.
 In addition, he composes for himself and other singers.

-Biography
+Early life

 Chaw lived with his grandfather since he was 11 months old as his parents separated when he was 9 months old.
 He received his early education in Canada when he was 9.
 He later went on to continue his studies in Engineering at the University of Auckland in New Zealand.
 However, he left New Zealand before completing his studies.
 He can speak Mandarin, Cantonese, English, French, Hakka, Hokkien & Malay fluently.

 Career

 Music

 In 2010 he joined BMA and has since been dubbed "Asia Best Male Singer" by the media.
 His most recent concert tour of Asia, "Welcome to My World" was a great success.
 Chaw is renowned for his impressive vocal range, such that he was considered androgynous when he made his debut.
 He has often covered songs that ranged from tenor, such as "Moon River", to songs that are mezzo-soprano range, such as "Ting Hai".
 Including chest and mix voices, his vocal range is from G3 to C6.
 He also sang "My Way" by Frank Sinatra switching between low tenor to countertenor range.

 In 2008 he composed and sang a song for the 2008 Beijing Olympics that was released in a Rock records CD called "Far away" (一起飞).
 The album was titled after the song he composed.
 Other Rock Records artists that took part include Genie Zhuo, 2moro, Alien Huang, Tracy Zhou.

 In 2006 Chaw won Hong Kong TVB8's Best Newcomer Singer award.
 His big break occurred with the release of his Mandarin version of Karyn White's 1988 song "Superwoman".
 With this song, he won the Best Mandarin Male singer in the 19th Golden Melody Awards.
 Since then he has released a number of albums.

 Gary has written some chart-topping songs in Taiwan sung by S.H.E, Cyndi Wang, and Aaron Kwok (Aaron already had accepted songs written by him as early as his first EP, before Gary even started his career back in Malaysia).
 In a recent interview with MTV, Chaw admitted (fluently in English) that he is a shy guy who does not express himself well through words but relatively well enough in the songs he sings.
 His early influences came from admiration of Stevie Wonder and R. Kelly.